jhessin/novel/metal-mage/notes/characters/grillbrick.md

 constantly bickering with [Sassel Samufras][] He will do anything to protect his friends.

-He is quite dexterous for a dwarf and prefers two hand axes which he will often throw at his enemies.
+He is quite dexterous for a dwarf and prefers two small axes which he will often throw at his enemies.

 He began life as a trapper, often bringing game to his father who was the